CobzaruGabriel/ImageSearch/README.md

-# Google Image Search
+# Image Search Example

 ## Built with Planet Unity

-This is a simple example of how to build Unity UI using [Planet Unity](https://github.com/SmallPlanetUnity/PlanetUnity2).
+This is a moderate example of how to build Unity UI using [Planet Unity](https://github.com/SmallPlanetUnity/PlanetUnity2); it creates an application which allows you to perform an image by entering some text in an input field, pressing the search button, performing some asynchronous web requests and populating a grid table with the resulting images.

 ![kittens!](https://github.com/SmallPlanetUnity/GoogleImageSearch/raw/master/kittens.png)

 ## Reconstructing from scratch